Canadian-Geospatial-Platform/eo-stac-harvester/README.md

 # eo-stac-harvester
-Harvest EO STAC datacube and translate STAC to CoreCore
+Harvest EO STAC datacube and translate STAC to GeoCore